gabdennis/Data-Analytics-using-SAS/README.md

 In short, Pearson Correlation is a stats measure that looks at how strong of a linear relationship two variables have, X and Y. Both X and Y must be continuous variables meaning that they can take on an infinite number of values.
 Examples of continuous values include but not limited to distance, weight, income, etc.

 ## Task Scenario
-In this project, we have to evaluate the relationship between Revenue and Price.
-Using the kaggle dataset, we will determine if there is a significant linear relationship between Revenue and Price.
+In this project, we have to evaluate the relationship between Revenue and Units Sold.
+Using the kaggle dataset, we will determine if there is a significant linear relationship between the two variables.

 ## How?